freand76/digsim/docs/documentation.md

  * Static Value - A static value can be setup to output value on a wire or a bus.
    <br/><img alt="Static Value" src="../src/digsim/app/gui_objects/images/ZERO.png"/>

+***Shortcuts** can be added to the Push Button and to the Switch, a shortcut is a key-binding that can activate a Push Button or toggle a Switch.
+The shortcut can be modified by right-clicking a component and select **Shortcut***.
+ * Shortcut 1 is acivated by pressing the key "1"
+ * Shortcut 2 is acivated by pressing the key "2"
+ * ...
+ * Shortcut 0 is acivated by pressing the key "0"

 ### Output Components

 * LED - A LED output will be lit if it is driver by a logic one / high signal.